CS4850-ASMCyberProject/RedASMSecurity_Cyber_Capstone_Project/Shuffle_Workflow_Main/Shuffle_Nodes_Config/13_TheHive_Case_History_Page.md

-# TheHive Promote to Case
+# TheHive Case History Page

 ## Purpose
 Sends an HTTP POST request to TheHive to append a page to the current case showing related alerts by source_ip and source_user.